EramarkMedia/Open-Crops/README.rst

 ##################

 - Finishing heightmap selections in main menu, as well as error handling for these.
-- Asset sync, over the interweb.
+- Asset sync, over the interweb. ("Possibly WMS / WFS / OGC")
 - Importing primitive buildings, from GeoJSON file.
+- Importing primitive shapes for forest stands from GeoJSON file.
 - Implementing weather / climate to the enviroment.
 - Introducing some of the vehicles being WIP.
+(50% Done)
 - Improving presence on social media platforms / website.
+(50% Done)

 How to build from source?
 #########################